DS4PS/intro-data-science-TEMPLATE/README.md

 **Syncing Files**

-After local files have been updated you send them back to GitHub using:
+After local files have been updated you send the updates to GitHub using:

-> commit ("commit to main") >> push ("push to origin") commands
+> commit ("commit to main") >> push ("push to origin") blue buttons

 In this way all of the course material can be adapted or extended as you wish.